yashburshe/CS4530-Fall-2025/Activities/Module03 Activity.md

 ### Test Coverage

 As usual, download the [starter code]({{ site.baseurl }}{% link Activities/module03-test-adequacy.zip %}) and run `npm install`.
-Run the tests with `npm test` and observe that all tests pass.
+Run the tests with `npm test` and observe that all tests pass, but lines 91 and 110 are not covered.

 Please write tests so that lines 91 and 110 are covered.
 (1 point each)

 Create a file called `newTests.test.ts`.
-Add tests to that file to cover those lines.
+Add tests to that file so that lines 91 and 110 are covered.
 You can run `npm test` to see if your tests are passing.

 ### Mutation Testing

 Then run Stryker to perform mutation testing by running `npm run stryker`.
-You should find that there are 12 surviving mutants. for each of the surviving mutants, determine whether the mutant is
+You should find that there are 12 surviving mutants. for each of the surviving mutants, determine whether the mutant is innocuous or represents a real bug.
-1. Equivalent (i.e., the system with the mutant is functionally identical to the original code)
-2. The mutant is not functionally identical, but the mutant is not a real bug.
-3. The mutant is a real bug that should be fixed.

- For each surviving mutant in categories 1 and 2, write a short justification of why you believe the mutant is equivalent or not a real bug.
-Write your justifications as comments in `newTests.test.ts`.
+For each non-innocuous surviving mutant, add tests to `newTests.test.ts` that will kill the mutant.
+For each innocuous surviving mutant, write a short justification in `newTests.test.ts` of why you believe the mutant is not a real bug.

-For each surviving mutant that represents a real bug, write a test that will kill the mutant.
-Put all your new tests in `newTests.test.ts`.

 When you are done, submit that file only.